 - While Beef Wellingtons are resting, prepare the gravy.

-- Whisk 1 tbsp flour, 1 cup beef broth, and 2 tbsp dry red wine together.Turn the cooktop heat back on and return skillet with duxelles to heat.
+- Whisk 1 tablespoon flour, 1 cup beef broth, and 2 tablespoon dry red wine together.Turn the cooktop heat back on and return skillet with duxelles to heat.

 - Whisk in broth mixture and cook until the broth comes to a boil and thickens, whisking the whole time.
 Add more salt and pepper if needed.
 Remove from heat once broth has thickened.